 The second common deduction is the mortgage exemption.
 As the name implies, this deduction is available to homeowners who have a mortgage attached to their property.
 This form is NOT filed for you at closing and must be filed by you, before December 31st in order for the deduction to be in effect for the following year’s property taxes.
 If you bought or refinanced your house this year….this means you!

 Exemptions do not need to be re-filed each year.
 Once they’re in place, you’re all set.
 However, if refinance your home, you MUST re-file your mortgage exemption.
 If you change the name on title (i.e. add or remove someone from title, change the last name of someone on title, etc.), it will also need to be re-filed.

 How to file

-	A few counties allow you to file your exemptions online.
-Here are a those direct links:
+A few counties allow you to file your exemptions online, and we’ve provided those direct links below.